ALX-13/ALX-13/README.md

 - 📚 I’m currently learning ...
   - *Natural Language Processing (NLP)*
   - *Constraint Programming + Machine Learning*
-- 🚀 I’m eager to make new projects.
+- 🚀 I’m eager to work on new projects.
 - ✔ Feel free to ask me anything!
 I’m motivated to help others.
 - Outside tech, I enjoy socializing with friends, 🎮 playing video games, 🎵 listening to music, and I also love 🎸 playing musical instruments.
 - 📫 Reach out to me at: <a href="leonardobravoricapa@gmail.com">leonardobravoricapa@gmail.com</a>